 COVID-19 Impacts on Research at UM

 Note: State and local directives governing the social response to the COVID-19 pandemic are subject to change.
-Accordingly, be aware that UM may revert back to Level 2 operations at any time.
+Accordingly, be aware that UM may revert to Level 1 operations at any time.

 When current social distancing (six feet separation and density (one person per 120 sq. ft.)) can be maintained, essential research and support functions in campus laboratories, field research and field sites can continue.
 Essential research and support functions are defined in the Essential Research document.

 In order to ensure that faculty and students can continue to conduct field research while we are at various research levels, we have developed guidance for field research projects so this important component of our efforts at UM may continue in a safe and effective manner.
 This guidance includes a reference to the Employee 12-Hour Check-In Form.